 In 1974, the Landmarks Preservation Commission designated Bryant Park as a Scenic Landmark, calling it "a prime example of a park designed in French Classical tradition...an urban amenity worthy of our civic pride."
 Bryant Park features Citi Pond, used for ice skating for Oct.-March, pop-up Holiday Shops, the Bryant Park Grill and much more.

 The MoMA, on 53rd Street between Fifth and Sixth Avenue, presents the most extensive and influential collection of modernist art in the world.
 Here you'll find such enduring classics as van Gogh's "the Starry Night," Dali's "the Persistence of Memory," and Picasso's "les Demoiselles d'Avignon."

 Madison Square Garden is the City's largest arena.
 It plays host to sold-out shows, professional and high-level amateur sports, and world-class musical acts.
 It is the home of the New York Knicks and the New York Rangers.
 The venue sits atop the City's central hub of incoming and outgoing railroad transportation: Penn Station.
 One of the busiest locations in the entire country, these few city blocks serve hundreds of thousands of commuters, tourists, residents, and locals every day.

-Because of our wide-ranging selection of spacious homes at The Pavilion, we often find residents moving within the building as their lives evolve,explains Steve Maschi, Vice President of Glenwood Mgmt.
+Because of our wide range of spacious homes at The Pavilion, we often find residents moving within the building as the years go by, explains Steve Maschi, Vice President of Glenwood Management.

 The bright, bustling heart of the City, filled with theaters, un-serious shopping, millions of tourists, and billions of lights.